RRoggia/java-generics/README.md

 Using wildcards is clearer and more concise than declaring explicit type parameters, and should therefore be preferred whenever possible.

+In general, if you have an API that only uses a type parameter T as an argument, its uses should take advantage of lower bounded wildcards (? super T).
+Conversely, if the API only returns T, you'll give your clients more flexibility by using upper bounded wildcards (? extends T).

 ### Wildcards and Subtyping
 Given the inheritance in the generic class (E.g. `ArrayList<E> implements List<E>`).
 The following statements are valid:
 * `List<Number>` has a relationship with `List<? super Number>`.
 Since `Number` is the specific type of the lower bound wildcard.